 Oral and written contact management skills inspire confidence.
 These skills compel you to follow-up in a timely way, and each skill will …

-- Establish that you care for the customer or member with a sincere greeting
+- Establish that you care for the client or member with a sincere greeting

 - Leave a lasting, positive impression of competence